Buzzrightear/CO885_dissertation/README.md

 This is the repo for my MSc project

-> This will contain all code for the entire project
+> Contains all code for the project

 - RNN
 - CNN